percept-denigrate/timestrike/README.md

 ## Examples

-If the target is a server accepting TCP connection:
+If the target is a server accepting TCP connections:
 ```
 import socket
 import time